bernhardAxonIvy/doc/source/engine-guide/getting-started/_deploy-project.rst

 ..
 Note::

-    An |ivy-engine| can run multiple applications at the same time.
+    An Axon Ivy Engine can run multiple applications at the same time.
 Each application has its own user and task management.
 A user of one application can only work in that application and not in another application.
 A task of one application will never be visible in another application.
-Therefore, applications can be used to build multitenancy or stages (DEV, Q&A, PROD) without installing one |ivy-engine| per tenant and/or stage.
+Therefore, applications can be used to build multitenancy or stages (DEV, Q&A, PROD) without installing one Axon Ivy Engine per tenant and/or stage.

-Refresh the main page of the |ivy-engine|.
+Refresh the main page of the Axon Ivy Engine.
 You see a new application.
-Congratulations - you have installed and configured your first |ivy-engine|
-and also deployed your first |axon-ivy| processes!
+Congratulations - you have installed and configured your first Axon Ivy Engine and also deployed your first Axon Ivy processes!